Michelle Wolf

 Michelle Wolf (born June 21, 1985) is an American comedian, writer, producer, and television host.
 She worked as a contributor and writer for Late Night with Seth Meyers and The Daily Show with Trevor Noah.
 She spoke as the featured performer at the 2018 White House Correspondents' Dinner.
 She hosted the Netflix comedy talk show series The Break with Michelle Wolf and performed in the 2019 stand-up comedy special Joke Show.

 Early life and education

 Wolf was born in Hershey, Pennsylvania, where she grew up with two older brothers.
 She graduated from Hershey High School in 2003.
 She graduated from the College of William & Mary in 2007, where she majored in kinesiology and was a member of the cardiovascular physiology lab.
-She was on the track and field team while in high school and college, competing in the high jump and 400 meter and 800 meter runs before an injury caused her to stop competing.
+She was on the track and field team while in high school and college, competing in the high jump and 400 meter and 800 meter runs before an injury forced her to stop competing.